 Hindi Animation Video, Podcast

 Samwad means communication in Hindi.
 This bilingual magazine was brought out with great joy and care by Harish and Amit, between 2011 and 2015.
 It showcased events and sentiments from various SHGs, with write ups from our overseas friends too.
-Here are main issues as pdf files:
+Here are all the issues as pdf files:

 Even though we did not have to report to any monitoring agency (!), TISA has produced many reports for future reference and our own learning.